-Michigan’s Thumb was recognized as a rich hunting and fishing grounds hundreds of years before Europeans explored and settled in Michigan.
+Michigan’s Thumb was recognized as rich hunting and fishing grounds for indigenous people hundreds of years before Europeans explored and white settlers arrived in the state of Michigan.
 As a result, the Thumb was a strategic area that was to be held for the resources and a control point for access to the upper Great Lakes.
 Michigan Indian Tribes fought and held the area from the Tittabawassee River down to the Detroit straights with the area changing hands many times over history.
 The story printed below came from a newspaper clipping found at the Caseville Historical Society.
 This is a small tale of a chief of a band from the greater Anishinaabe tribe located near Sebewaing.

 A Great Tree Chosen as Tribute to Michigan Indian Chief

 January 20, 1933— Memorials of stone were erected by nations, honor their great men but a tribe of Chippewa Indians who lived near Kilmanagh nearly a century ago used a masterpiece of nature to honor its chief.